 The Rev. Warren Thomas Swenson is associate priest of the Southeast Tennessee Episcopal Ministry (STEM) system.
 Warren is also a Ph.D. student in the Department of Theology and Religious Studies at the University of Chester.
 Before joining STEM, Warren studied at the School of Theology of the University of the South (Sewanee) where he earned both Master of Divinity and Master of Sacred Theology degrees.
 Originally from Overland Park, Kansas, Warren is a priest of the Diocese of West Missouri and was ordained at St. Paul’s Episcopal Church in Kansas City in 2018.
 In addition to being an avid preacher and teacher of the Gospel, Warren is Visiting Instructor of Rhetoric at the University of the South’s College of Arts and Sciences.
 As an undergraduate, Warren studied rhetoric and communication at Baker University in Baldwin City, Kansas.
 In his spare time, he enjoys lingering front-porch conversations and traveling.
-You can read Warren’s sermons here on his blog and email him by clicking here.
+You can read Warren’s sermons here and email him by clicking here.

 The Rev. Dr. Judith Hirsch-Fikejs – Organist